Factbox-Banks ready to leave pandemic behind as staff return to desks

 In March, the largest U.S. bank made masks in its corporate office buildings voluntary and ended mandatory testing for unvaccinated employees.
 JPMorgan has also rolled back its policy of hiring only vaccinated individuals.

-Chief Executive Jamie Dimon in a letter to shareholders has said the bank expects about 50% employees to return to office full-time, 40% to work under a hybrid model while the remaining 10% in specific roles can work fully remotely. (https://bit.ly/3RbWqS0)
+Chief Executive Jamie Dimon said in a letter to shareholders in April that the bank expected about 50% employees to return to office full-time, 40% to work under a hybrid model while the remaining 10% in specific roles can work fully remotely. (https://bit.ly/3RbWqS0)

 Citigroup: